Get

 6. Practice in Different Places

-Once your dog has mastered the command in your living room, it’s time to move outside of the living room.
+Once your dog has mastered the command in your living room, it’s time to move outside.
 You should start somewhere reasonably calm, like your yard.
 Slowly introduce distractions at this stage, as well.
-The goal is for your dog to bow whenever you ask, no matter where they are or what else is going on.
+The goal is for your dog to bow whenever you ask, no matter where they are or what else is happening.

 7. Celebrate!

 Training your dog can be a challenge, especially for a more advanced command like “bow.”
-Therefore, it’s vital that you celebrate the small milestones and be as patient as possible.
+Therefore, you must celebrate the small milestones and be as patient as possible.
 Training takes a lot of time, especially for non-working dogs.
 Don’t expect a Chihuahua to pick up on a command as fast as a Labrador Retriever!

 Keep sessions short and always end on a positive note.
 You want to celebrate small improvements and end before your dog gets bored or tired.
 You don’t want your dog dreading training times, as they may not be as cooperative.